mazenswar/React-State-Props-and-Data-Flow/README.md

 ## Deliverables

 1. Identify the structure of the app and decide which component(s) will hold your data.
-2. When your app loads, you should fetch data and store it in the state.
+2. When your app loads, you should fetch data and store it in the application.
-3. <Topbar /> should have a form for creating a new "person".
-Creating a new person should persist on the backend and dynamically render that person's information in the show panel and that person's name in Topbar.
+3. `<Topbar />` should have a form for creating a new "person".
+Creating a new person should persist on the backend and dynamically render that person's information in the show panel and that person's name in `<Topbar />`.
-4. <Topbar /> should receive a prop which is the name of the person selected from <Sidebar /> and render it.
+4. `<Topbar />` should receive a prop which is the name of the person selected from `<Sidebar />` and render it.
-5. <Sidebar /> will render a list of people's names.
+5. `<Sidebar />` will render a list of people's names.
-6. When a user clickes on a name in <Sidebar />, the <ShowPanel /> should render that person's information.
+6. When a user clickes on a name in `<Sidebar />`, the `<ShowPanel />` should render that person's information.
-7. <ShowPanel /> should receive a prop of a person info based on what the user clicks in the <Sidepanel /> and render that info.
+7. `<ShowPanel />` should receive a prop of a person's info based on what the user clicks in the `<Sidepanel />` and render that info.
-8. <ShowPanel /> has a delete button that should delete that person from the backend, the show panel, and the sidebar.
+8. `<ShowPanel />` has a delete button that should delete that person from the backend, the show panel, and the sidebar.

-9. (OPTIONAL): some people have bios that are longer than one paragraph.
+9. (OPTIONAL): Some people have bios that are longer than one paragraph.
 These people will have the word 'BREAK' in their bios between paragraphs.
 Think about how you could render each of those paragraphs in its own `<p>` tag without displaying the word "BREAK".

 At the end, your app should look something like this: